120 hp per litre, naturally aspirated M60B44 engine on the street

 • Wide selection of high quality M60 engine cams from Cat Cams,

-• Very robust duplex timing chain that can take the beating,
+• Robust duplex timing chain that can take the beating,

 • Stiffer dual spring valve train.
 To gain real benefits from the M60 springs, you must assemble lighter lifters, see my other article here,